 Steps

-As the liquidator, after partitioning the family patrimony and liquidating the matrimonial or civil union regime, you must then settle the succession.
+After partitioning the family or parental union patrimony and liquidating the matrimonial or civil union regime (as applicable), you, as liquidator, must settle the rest of the succession.

 You must do this in accordance with: